-nectar celebrates that a positive work environment equals productive (long-term) client-partner relationships.
-Equal with creative—our drive is keeping the team (which includes you) 100-percent satisfied with our service.
-No, we’re not a commodity.
-But, we are definitely at your service.
+Nectar celebrates that a positive work environment results in productive, long-term client-partner relationships.
+Besides our passion for creativity, our drive is keeping the team (including you), 100-percent satisfied.
+We are not a commodity, but we are definitely at your service

-Our decades (and decades) of industry experience make ours an accomplished group.
-Many of our senior staff moved to Charlottesville after working in large ad agencies in major metropolitan areas.
-So not only years of agency experience—but years of working on national and international accounts like Boeing, Proctor & Gamble, SC Johnson, Illinois State Tourism, Altria, Chrysler, Jeep, Dodge, Mercedes, Michigan Tourism, and Travel Channel.
+Our decades (and decades) of industry experience make ours a dynamic and accomplished group.
+Most of our senior staff moved to Charlottesville after working in large ad agencies in major metropolitan areas.
+Our background includes years working with national and international accounts like Boeing, Proctor & Gamble, SC Johnson, Illinois State Tourism, Altria, Chrysler, Jeep, Dodge, Mercedes, Michigan Tourism, and Travel Channel.

-Before you can generate metrics or data, before you can measure and improve, you need to entice customers with something sweet.
+Before you can generate metrics or measure and improve your data, you need to entice customers with something sweet.
 You need entertaining, informative, relevant, and story-driven content.
-The source of this nectar is the origin of our success, the place we begin, the most important piece of this endeavor: it is your story.
+The source of this nectar is the origin of our success, the most important piece of this endeavor: it is your story.

 Learn more about our approach and process.